How to Set Up Your Fly Rod

 Though this system does work extremely well, it might become much more complicated if you purchase certain parts of your setup before reading through this guide.

-We particularly recommend reading through this before you buy fly fishing line.
-But how you need to setup your fly rod is going to depend on what species of fish you are after and how big you suspect those fish might be.
+How you need to setup your fly rod is going to depend on what species of fish you are after and how big you suspect those fish might be.
+But we particularly recommend reading through this article before you buy fly fishing line.

 Which Fly Fishing Line Do I Need?

 We are going to jump right into fly line selection because we assume that you have already purchased a fly rod and reel.
 If you haven’t made that decision yet, you can jump over to our reviews on the best fly rod combos for some recommendations.

 Regardless of whether you select floating, sinking, or intermediate fly line, do yourself a favor and buy one with welded loops on both ends.

 And if you are trying to make sense of which of those fly line types you should buy, we suggest that you read this article which explains how to make that decision.